romanmurzac/DrivenPath/chapter_4/README.md

     * i.
 Access Athena.
     * ii.
 Query data.

-3. **Work** for *LeadData* company on Sprint / Chapter tasks:\
+3. **Complete** tasks for *LeadData*:
-Read chapter *Scenario*, implement all stages from *Assignment* from `work_4/scenario_4.md` file and put all your work evidences in `work_4` directory.
+    * Review the *Scenario* section, complete the stages in the *Assignment*, and document your work in `work_4/scenario_4.md`.
+Store all evidence of your work in the `work_4` directory.

 ## Theory
-Main theoretical notions of the chapter with proper resources for self paced learning.
+The main theoretical notions for the chapter along with resources for self-paced learning.

 ### Simple Storage Service
 #### Description